Choose options

 - Center of gravity: approx. 15 cm in front of the guard

-- Includes wooden sheath with genuine leather sheath, leather belt and antique finished brass hardware.
+- Includes wooden sheath with genuine leather sheath, leather belt, and antique brass hardware.

 - Weight without cover: approx. 1.35kg